dbrugne/donut/README.md

 **Chat**
 - [ ] Quick search in left column (with 'light' param to get only username/name + avatar) and link for 'more results' that focus and fill the homepage search
+- [ ] Replace room:out by room:disconnect on socket disconnection
+- [ ] Add a local notification: disconnect (connection was lost), reconnect (reconnect is done)

 **Room ops**
 - [ ] Factorize socket room op/owner detection in helper and update room:op/deop/topic/update events
-- [ ] Add a 'room ops' drawer with 'remove user from op list' button (only for owner)
 - [ ] Kick a user

 **Theme**